You are invited to join The Kids Crew!

 Do I have to consign in order to join the Crew?

-Can I work more than one shift?
+Can I work more than one shift as a Kids Crew member?

 How long are the shifts?